Tennessee Teacher Accused of Kidnapping Arrested in California

 The Tennessee Bureau of Investigation tweeted Thursday around noon that 50-year-old Tad Cummins was arrested in northern California and 15-year-old Elizabeth Thomas has been recovered safely.

-Authorities say the pair were found at a commune in Cecilville, Calif., early Thursday morning based on a tip the TBI received late Wednesday night.
-Cummins surrendered without incident.
+Authorities say the pair were found in a cabin near a commune in Cecilville, Calif., early Thursday morning based on a tip the TBI received late Wednesday night.

+Cummins surrendered without incident and he reportedly told an arresting officer, “I’m glad this is over.”

-Efforts to reunite Thomas with her family are ongoing Thursday afternoon, according to TBI.
+Efforts to reunite Thomas with her family were ongoing Thursday afternoon, according to TBI.

 Officials in California’s Siskiyou County said earlier Thursday that they had spotted Cummins’ Nissan Rogue, identified by its VIN number.